 Leave of Absence and Withdrawal

-You may request up to one period of leave per calendar year.
-A leave may be from four weeks to two terms in duration, though your return date will be dependent on course availability.
+You may request up to two LOAs per calendar year, and each pause in studies may be up to two terms.
+Your return date will also depend on course availability.

 If you do not return to class by the scheduled date and later choose to return to the University, you will need to return to the current version of the program.
-You are not eligible for financial aid while on leave.
+You are not eligible for financial aid during a pause.
 Please note that your lender entitles you to a 6-month grace period before entering repayment on your student loans.
 If you have already exhausted your student loan grace period, you will enter loan repayment immediately.

 Circumstances sometimes require that you withdraw from the University.
-If your situation warrants withdrawal, please first refer to the Refund Policy and then follow the steps below:
+If your situation warrants withdrawal, please follow the steps below:

 - Meet with a Student Advisor via telephone, mail, or electronic notification to discuss your decision to withdraw.
 We will seek to make reasonable efforts to assist you in continuing your education.

-- Once you have officially notified the above indicated designee of your intent to withdraw, you should contact the Financial Aid Office only if you intend to withdraw from in-progress courses.
-The Financial Aid Office can answer questions regarding financial obligations to the University and student loan repayment responsibilities.
-Refer to the Refund Policy for specific calculation information.
+- Once you have officially notified the above indicated designee of your intent to withdraw, you should contact the Student Finance Office only if you intend to withdraw from in-progress courses.
+The Student Finance Office can answer questions regarding financial obligations to the University and student loan repayment responsibilities.
+All students should refer to the Tuition Refund Chart for information on how institutional refunds are calculated.
+Students utilizing Federal Financial Aid, such as Federal Student Loans or Federal Pell Grant, should also refer to the Return of Title IV Financial Aid section of the Purdue Global Financial Aid Information Guide for specific calculation information.